jaguarRiveroCisco/SecureProcessManager/README.md

   Display usage information and exit the program.
   Example: `-h` to show the help message with usage instructions.

-### Building the Project
+## Building the Project

-To build the project, you can use the provided `build.sh` script to clean and build the project.
+To build the project, you can use the provided `build.sh` script to clean, build, install, test, and debug the project.
 The script offers several options:
 ```bash
 ./build.sh
 ```
-#### Script Options
+## Script Options

 - **Clean Debug**: Clean the debug build.
 - **Clean Release**: Clean the release build.